Picking out the right switch for your keyboard is a difficult decision.

 Type: Clicky Feel/Sound: Bumpy and Loud Actuation Force: 80g Bottom-Out Force: 90g Actuation Distance: 2mm Travel Distance: 4mm

 The Cherry MX Greens have a similar click noise to the Blues but with a more pronounced bump and heavier feel overall.
-Great for those with lead fingers who bottom out the lighter switches.
+Great for those with lead fingers who bottom out the lighter springs.

 Cherry MX White